 As a scientist, and especially an organismal biologist, I feel I have a responsibility to spread an understanding of my work to the broader public.
 My main motivations is to generate an interest in and appreciation for science; I think scientists have a unique job that can be intuitively exciting to anyone, as long as the message is delivered correctly.
 However, it's also important to show the public that basic research is the foundation for many essential applied research discoveries across fields, even though we can't predict the applications of basic research ahead of time.

 Basic research, especially behavior-oriented research, is frequently viewed as a non-essential use of public funds.
-My own research has been targeted as wasteful by Republican Senator Jeff Flake (AZ).
+My own research was targeted as wasteful by Republican Senator Jeff Flake (AZ).
 In order to defend my work and basic research in general (as my advisor, Sheila Patek, did wonderfully here and here), I think it's imperative to reach out to the broader public as effectively as possible.

 I was a member of the leadership team of SciREN - the Scientific Research and Education Network throughout most of my PhD.